CDCgov/ngsqi-astro/docs/usage.md

 ### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
 For input to be considered the same, not only the names must be identical but the files' contents as well.
+Resumability is useful for long-running pipelines and recovering from errors, allowing users to save time and computational resources.
 For more info about this parameter, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

 ### `-c`

-Specify the path to a specific config file (this is a core Nextflow command).
+Specify the path to a specific config file (this is a core Nextflow command).The -c option is used to specify a custom configuration file, allowing users to append a new configuration to the default configuration.
+This is an effective way to increase the flexibility and adaptability of Nextflow workflows, resulting in enhanced resource management and configuration control.
+This option can be useful for adjusting to different platforms (e.g. local, cloud, or cluster), switching between environment specific settings, and parameter management.
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

+### `-h`

+Access the help documentation by using the `-h` or `-help` command.
+The help Nextflow option serves as a shorthand for accessing the help documentation and enumerates the top-level options and commands.
+This is an efficient option to quickly familiarize users with Nextflow’s capabilities and ensure that users are effectively utilizing the tool for workflows.

 ## Custom configuration